 Before diagnosing psychogenic polydipsia, your veterinarian will therefore go through a differential diagnosis list for the most common rule-outs.

-Dogs obsessed with drinking water are often simply dogs drinking because it's very hot or they have exercised heavily.
+Dogs obsessed with drinking water are often simply dogs who are drinking because it's very hot or they have exercised heavily.

 Generally, the normal intake of water in dogs is 1 ounce (30ml) of water per pound of body weight in 24 hours, explains veterinarian Dr. Dave.

-If your dog is drinking obsessively and also peeing a lot or having accidents in the home, and you cannot find a reasonable explanation, it's important to avoid restricting water as this may not be a safe practice.
+If your dog is drinking obsessively and also peeing a lot, or if your dog is having accidents in the home and you cannot find a reasonable explanation, it's important to avoid restricting water as this may not be a safe practice.

 There is a good reason why restricting water is not safe in a dog who is drinking and peeing a whole lot.

-The dog may be suffering from an underlying medical condition where excess volume of urine is being produced.
-In this case, the increased drinking is a compensatory mechanism in response to the large volume of urine produced, explains veterinarian Dr. Shadwick.
+The dog may be suffering from an underlying medical condition where an excess volume of urine is being produced.
+In this case, the increased drinking is a compensatory mechanism in response to the large volume of urine produced.

 Therefore avoid restricting water until you have had your vet rule any possible medical conditions.

-Dogs obsessed with drinking water may do so because of medical reasons, it's therefore important to rule out several potential medical problems.
+Dogs obsessed with drinking water may do so because of a variety of medical reasons, it's therefore important to rule out several potential medical problems.
 Psychogenic polydipsia is indeed a disorder that's diagnosed by exclusion.